 To add alt text to any image:

-This alt text will be used any time this asset is used in your project.
+This alt text will be used any time this asset is used in your site by default.

 General guidelines for alt text: